Mercury(II) stearate

-Mercury(II) stearate is a metal-organic compound, a salt of mercury and stearic acid with the chemical formula C_{36}H_{70}HgO_{4}.
+Mercury(II) stearate is a metal-organic compound, a salt of mercury and stearic acid with the chemical formula Hg(C18H35O2)2.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.
 The compound is highly toxic by inhalation, ingestion, and skin absorption.

-Synthesis
+Preparation

-An exchange reaction of sodium stearate and mercury dichloride:
+It is prepared via an exchange reaction of sodium stearate and mercury(II) chloride: